 Grants Collection at the Vermont State Library

 The Vermont State Library is a partner with the Foundation Center Funding Information Network (formerly called Cooperating Collections).
-As a Foundation Center Funding Information Network Partner the Vermont State Library provides nonprofit organizations and individuals access to the Foundation Directory Online, a database of private and corporate foundation grantmakers, as well as print resources.
+As a network partner the Vermont State Library provides nonprofit organizations and individuals access to the Foundation Directory Online, a database of private and corporate foundation grantmakers, as well as print resources.
 Together these resources comprise the Grants Collection.
 A second Vermont Funding Information Network partner is the Ilsley Library in Middlebury.
-If you live in a border community, you may find the Funding Information Network partners in NH, MA or NY more convenient than either Vermont location.
+If you live in a border community, you may find the network partners in NH, MA or NY more convenient than either Vermont location.
 Grantseekers can find network locations in their region at http://grantspace.org/Find-Us.

 - Foundation Center website

 - Foundation Directory Online

 The Grants Collection is located in the Vermont State Library at 109 State St. (Pavilion Building), Montpelier.
 Take Interstate 89 to exit 8.
 Turn left at the second traffic light and then right at the next light.
 109 State St., the Pavilion Office Building, is the second building on your left after the State House.
 Use the side entrance facing away from the State House on Governor Davis Avenue.
 Inside the building you will be asked to show a photo ID and sign in with the security officer.
 You will be given a visitor name tag to wear in the building.
 The Grants Collection is on the second floor to your left in the lower reading room of the State Library.

 For handicapped access, take an elevator to the second floor and use the handicapped access door across the hall on your right.
 Request to be let into the library using the telephone next to the door.
 The Grants Collection will be on your right as you enter the lower reading room of the State Library.